dirtsimple/imposer/README.md

 State files can be distributed as part of Wordpress plugins, themes, composer or wp-cli packages, or simply placed in any directory listed by an `IMPOSER_PATH` environment variable.
 States can be applied on the command line, and those states can `require` other states.
 YAML, JSON, shell and jq blocks are executed first, in source order, to create a jq program that builds a JSON configuration map of the desired states.

-The combined PHP code supplied by all the loaded states is then run via [`wp eval-file`](https://developer.wordpress.org/cli/commands/eval-file/), with the JSON configuration passed in as a command-line argument for it to operate on -- which means that you can extend the configuration format by adding PHP to a state file that reads that extended configuration data from a key in `$state`.
-(More on this in the "[Extending The System](#extending-the-system)" section, below.)
+This JSON configuration map is then passed to various [actions and filters](#actions-and-filters) by way of a wp-cli command.
+But first, all the PHP code supplied by all the loaded states is run, so that state files can register any needed action and filter callbacks.
+This makes it easy to extend the configuration format in a state file, by adding JSON data to set up the configuration, and PHP callbacks to apply that configuration to the Wordpress database.
+(For more details on how to do this, see "[Extending The System](#extending-the-system)", below.)

 ### Contents